carlos-quintana/time-tracker/README.md

 - Be able to assign each task to one or more projects.

 > Additional notes:
-- Incrementing the timer inside an interval is not a good idea, as JavaScript is single threaded, and the interval is to small delays.
-Look into utilising timestamps and the unix time.
+- Incrementing the timer inside an interval is not a good idea, as JavaScript is single threaded, and the interval is sensitive to small delays.
+Look into using timestamps and the unix time.

 ## How to use